SPECIAL REPORT-How Korea trounced U.S. in race to test people for coronavirus

 By Chad Terhune, Dan Levine, Hyunjoo Jin and Jane Lanhee Lee

-March 18,SEOUL - In late January, South Korean health officials summoned representatives from more than 20 medical companies from their lunar New Year celebrations to a conference room tucked inside Seoul’s busy train station.
+SEOUL, March 18 - In late January, South Korean health officials summoned representatives from more than 20 medical companies from their lunar New Year celebrations to a conference room tucked inside Seoul’s busy train station.

 One of the country’s top infectious disease officials delivered an urgent message: South Korea needed an effective test immediately to detect the novel coronavirus, then running rampant in China.
 He promised the companies swift regulatory approval.